 Field officer and firefighter, Raymond Sanderson installing wind and water control measures at Kiandra.
 Timber stakes were then cut off for safety.

-Recovery of Threatened Species:
+Recovery of Endangered Species:

 The remaining funds have been allocated to work scheduled for next summer and we will provide updates as the regeneration efforts of Kosciuszko National Park continue.